 Identity resolution is required to close the experience gap.
 We explored many of the business drivers for identity resolution in a recent blog.
 Here, we’ll focus more on the challenges that advanced identity resolution presents.

-While identity resolution is sometimes misunderstood to mean finding a name, contact details, or even a person, its primary goal is to gain a better understanding of customers by reconciling different records for a customer across different engagement systems.
+While identity resolution or identity matching is sometimes misunderstood to mean finding a name, contact details, or even a person, its primary goal is to gain a better understanding of customers by reconciling different records for a customer across different engagement systems.
 For example, an email address and a digital certificate on a smartphone could be proxies for the same customer residing in different systems.
 Reconciling the two, along with any other identity proxy, helps build an anonymous-to-known record and provides marketers with the ability to better predict a customer’s behavior and begin to have an approximate measure of customer intent, resulting in the delivery of a more personal, relevant experience.

 Marketers must resolve identity proxies across different systems while faced with an explosion of data sources and types – streaming, batch, structured, semi-structured, unstructured and third-party data – all of which are potential sources of customer data to be reconciled across different engagement systems.
 An obstacle to getting there is trying to process and match all customer data in the timeframe needed to be able to engage with a customer at their pace and speed.